twangnh/Distilling-Object-Detectors-Shuffledet/README.md

 #### 2 Data preparation
 Note we split KITTI training set into train/val sets and eval our methods and models on val set, since test set label is not available.
-KITTI 2D object detection images are sampled from video, randomly split the training data into train and val set could lead to exceptionally high performance due to correlation between video frames, we follow [MSCNN, Zhaowei Cai et.al.](https://arxiv.org/abs/1607.07155) which split
+KITTI 2D object detection images are sampled from video, randomly split the training data into train and val set could lead to exceptionally high performance due to correlation between video frames, we follow [MSCNN [1], Zhaowei Cai et.al.](https://arxiv.org/abs/1607.07155) which split
 KIITI training set to train/val sets while ensuring images frames does not come from close video frames.

 * download images at http://www.cvlibs.net/download.php?file=data_object_label_2.zip and extract into `./data/KITTI/training/image_2/`